definitivedrupal/dgd7/drupal/sites/all/modules/insert/README.txt

 ------------

-Insert module does not have any dependencies, but it won't do anything unless you have at least one of the following installed:
+Insert module does not have any dependencies, but it won't do anything unless you have at least one File or Image field configured on your site.
+Both of these fields are provided by Drupal core.

-* FileField
-* ImageField

 Recommended
 -----------

-* ImageCache
 * WYSIWYG module

 Install